GLaDOS-Michigan/Kondo/README.md

 **TODO**

+Warnings of the form `Warning: /!\ No terms found to trigger on.` can be ignored

 ## Detailed Instructions

 Kondo is designed to relieve developer effort in verifying distributed systems.
 To evaluate this, we apply two metrics: